|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘taiwan’ Category

-The Golden Rock - November 7th, 2007 Edition
+Wednesday, November 7th, 2007

 - It’s Oricon charts time!
 Mr. Children scores their 27th consecutive number 1 single this week, while Glay’s latest EP could only get a 2nd place debut.
 As for the album chart, The Backstreet Boys’ comeback album manages to hold on to the top spot for the second week in a row, as Seamo’s latest manages a second place debut with 56,000 in sales.
 Go read more at Tokyograph.